-The PHA will provide the resident with a written list of any charges against the pet deposit within 30 days of the move-out inspection.
-If the tenant owes rent or any other charges to the PHA, the pet security deposit will be applied to the balance.
+The PHA will provide the resident with a written list of any charges against the pet deposit within 30 days of the move-out of the unit.

 If the resident disagrees with the amount charged to the pet deposit, the PHA will provide a meeting to discuss the charges.